advice

 - Know which species are venomous -

-Summary: Spider identification can be tricky.
+Summary: Spider identification can be tricky and except for a few common species can not be done based on color patterns alone.
 Fortunately very few species pose any real threat in terms of a venomous or poisonous bite.
-Learn which, if any, venomous species occur where you live and learn how to avoid them.
+Learn which, if any, venomous species occur where you live then learn how to avoid them.

 Jack DeAngelis, PhD